-You must exhaust your employer-granted sick leave before receiving a disability benefit.
+You must exhaust your employer-granted sick, personal and vacation leave days before receiving a disability benefit.
 However, your disability eligibility is still dependent on providing evidence of disability as determined by physician exams conducted within 90 days of your last day of active teaching and subsequent annual exams if one year or more passes before you apply for TRS disability benefits.
 One physician is required for pregnancy and all other reasons require two physician examinations throughout the duration.